Eschatologue/CM_wiki/docs/character-creation/race/human.md

 &ensp;&ensp;&ensp; You gain :dnd-stat-prof:Proficiency in *one* skill of your choice.

 :dnd-stat-prof:{ .lg .middle } **British Ingenuity**
-&ensp;&ensp;&ensp; You gain :dnd-stat-prof:Proficiency with :dnd-weapon-pistol:**Firearms** and *one* artisan's tools of your choice: Cartographer's Tools, Smith's Tools or Tinker's Tools.
+&ensp;&ensp;&ensp; You gain :dnd-stat-prof:Proficiency with :weapon-pistol:**Firearms** and *one* artisan's tools of your choice: Cartographer's Tools, Smith's Tools or Tinker's Tools.

 :dnd-stat-prof:{ .lg .middle } **Technological Literacy**
 &ensp;&ensp;&ensp; You gain :dnd-stat-prof:**Proficiency** in Intelligence (History).
 You can add double of your :dnd-stat-prof:**Proficiency Bonus** to checks related to technologies, whenever it is yours or from other nations.